Introduction

 One common misconception about gold is that its value is solely based on its weight.
 While weight plays a significant role, other factors, such as purity and market demand, also influence its value.
 Gold purity is measured in karats, with 24 karats being the purest form.
 Lower karat gold contains a higher percentage of other metals, reducing its overall value.

 Another misunderstanding is that gold is a foolproof investment.
 Like any investment, gold prices can be volatile and subject to market fluctuations.
-It is essential to research and understand the gold market before investing.
+Research and understand the gold market before investing — this one isn't optional.

 FAQs